MicrosoftDocs/dynamics-365-customer-engagement/ce/unified-service-desk/customize-themes-in-unified-service-desk.md

 <a name="AirTheme"></a>
 ### Air theme

- This is the predefined theme for Unified Service Desk when you're using the Web Client.
-This theme supports high-contrast mode.
+ This is the predefined theme for Unified Service Desk if you're using the Web Client.

  ![Air theme in Unified Service Desk.](../unified-service-desk/media/crm-itpro-usd-themeair.png "Air theme in Unified Service Desk")